 Grilled Tuna with Cherry-Tomato Salad and Herbed Bulghur

-The herbed bulghur wheat can be made ahead and set aside while the rest of the meal is being prepared.
+This grilled-tuna dish makes a quick and healthy meal.
+The herbed bulghur wheat can be made ahead and set aside while the rest of the ingredients are being prepared.

 - Servings: 4